zapko/Tiles/README.md

 # Tiles
-This was a test task for Yandex back in 2012.
+This was a test task back in 2012.

 ## Assignment
 The goal was to create a simplified version of MapKit with 1 layer of 100 by 100 tiles.